-The BEST Way to Mix Natural Peanut Butter – This is the easiest method of mixing the nut butter ever we’ve tried (and we’ve tried a lot!).
+Ready to learn the BEST Way to Mix Natural Peanut Butter?
+This is the easiest method of mixing the nut butter ever we’ve tried (and we’ve tried a lot!).

 We eat a lot of peanut butter and nut butter at our house.
 It’s such an easy building block for a meal, snack, or treat, and is one of those staples we always seem to have on hand.